suprakashbh/microservices/README.md

 Zuul work as a gatekeepr and with no configuration / default configuration, it will allow / route  every service registered with Eureka.

-In this POC we have configured Zuul (in application.yml) to allow to route to only WeatherComposite microservice, see 	below.
+In this POC we have configured Zuul (in application.yml) to allow to route to only WeatherComposite microservice,see 	below.

 		` 	zuul:
 				ignoredServices: "*"
 				routes:
 				weathercompositems:
 				path: /weathercomposite/**
 			`

 For detail configuration see ZuulServer project.

 Turbine Server

 Turbine provides information to Hystrix Dashboard from all Hystrix Circuit Breaker and Dashboard use this information to provide graphical representation.

-	To setup turbine, add @EnableTurbineAmqp annotation :
+To setup turbine, add @EnableTurbineAmqp annotation:

 			` 	@SpringBootApplication
 				@EnableTurbineAmqp
 				@EnableDiscoveryClient
 				public class TurbineServerApp {